 Statistics Netherlands, CBS

-When exporting goods, you have three transport options.
-You can hire a forwarding company, you can use the services of a transport company, or you can transport the goods yourself.
+When exporting goods, you can have them transported by a forwarding company or a transport company.
+Or you can transport the goods yourself.
 Transporting abroad involves transport documents, supply conditions, packaging requirements, and insurance.

 Check the packaging requirements

-For international transport, make use of the ICC Incoterms®.
+Make clear agreements about the transport of your goods.
+You can use ICC Incoterms® for this.
 These are international standards for goods transport, to cover for instance:

 • Who arranges the transport from where to where;